FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural.md

 ## Binaural algorithms

-### Normal binaural mode
+### Standard binaural mode

 This mode uses the selected HRTF in order to recreate the sound field.
 This is the only pan law available in the Essential version of _SPAT Revolution_.

 ### Advanced algorithms

-!> _These advanced binaural "modes" are only available with the Ultimate license of _SPAT Revolution_.
+!> These advanced binaural "modes" are only available with the Ultimate license of _SPAT Revolution_.

 #### Near-field binaural